 Our store - Available in an 8 oz. size for about half the price per ounce of comparable organic jojoba oil on store shelves.

-Health food stores - You can usually find jojoba oil at health food stores (a common brand is Desert Essence).
+Health food stores - You can usually find jojoba oil at health food stores.
 Make sure to check the label if you want organic.

 Check out the reviews of Acne.org Organic Jojoba Oil.